tmssd/kb/docs/Dev/Prg/Langs/Js/Dom.md

 Mouse event types:

+1. Simple events:

     + `mousedown/mouseup` - Mouse button is clicked/released over an element.
     + `mouseover/mouseout` - Mouse pointer comes over/out from an element.
     + `mousemove` - Every mouse move over an element triggers that event.

+        !!! note "A fast mouse move may skip intermediate elements."

+            `mousemove` **doesn't** trigger on every pixel.
+The browser checks the mouse position from time to time.</br>
+            That means that if the visitor is moving the mouse very fast then some DOM-elements may be skipped.

+            That’s good for performance, because there may be many intermediate elements.
+We don’t really want to process in and out of each one.

     + `contextmenu` - Triggers when the **right mouse** button is pressed.
 There are other ways to open a context menu, e.g. using a special keyboard key, it triggers in that case also, so it’s not exactly the mouse event.

+2. Complex events(consist of several simple events):

     + `click` - Triggers after `mousedown` and then `mouseup` over the same element if the **left mouse** button was used.
     + `dblclick` - Triggers after two clicks on the same element within a short timeframe.
 Rarely used nowadays.

 #### Mouse event properties